devanandan0907/cyberbullying-detection-ml/README.md

-# cyberbullying-detection-ml
-Built an ML model to detect cyberbullying in social media text using NLP preprocessing and classification algorithms like SVM, Naïve Bayes, and Random Forest.
-Focused on online safety and text-based sentiment classification.
+# Cyberbullying Detection using ML

+This project detects and classifies cyberbullying in text using Machine Learning algorithms.

+## Technologies Used
+- Python
+- Scikit-learn
+- Pandas
+- Numpy
+- Matplotlib

+## Models Used
+- SVM
+- Random Forest
+- Naïve Bayes

+## Dataset
+Text data collected from social platforms (simulated)

+## Status
+Completed and tested